Loading...

 The Daily Schedule

-• 9:00 AM - 12:00 PM Students will take English language classes (English Language Communication) focused on reading, writing, listening and speaking skills.
+• 9:00 AM - 12:00 PM Students will take the English Language Communication class focused on reading, writing, listening and speaking skills from Monday to Friday.

 • Evenings Time for parks, beaches, historic sites, summer festivals, events, shopping and nightlife